IHE/ITI.mCSD/input/pagecontent/issues.md

   - A [core value set](ValueSet-MCSDEndpointTypesCoreDocShareVS.html) to cover the codes at the HL7 level of detail, suitable for use in connectionType
   - An [expanded value set](ValueSet-MCSDEndpointTypesVS.html) using the child codes, for use in the following extension
   - An [extension for Endpoint Specific Type](StructureDefinition-ihe-endpointspecifictype.html) to carry the more-specific IHE code
-- Added a [code system](CodeSystem-MCSDOrgAffTypes.html) and [value set](ValueSet-MCSDOrgAffTypesVS.html) for types of OrganizationAffiliation
+- Added a code system (MCSDOrgAffTypes) and [value set](ValueSet-MCSDOrgAffTypesVS.html) for types of OrganizationAffiliation
 - Added structure definitions for resource profiles:
   - [mCSD Endpoint](StructureDefinition-IHE.mCSD.Endpoint.html): general Endpoint
   - [mCSD Endpoint for Document Sharing](StructureDefinition-IHE.mCSD.Endpoint.DocShare.html):